vigith/containerization/README.md

     fprintf(stderr, "clone failed (Reason: %s)\n", strerror(errno));
     exit(EXIT_FAILURE);
   }
-  /* lets wait on our child process here before we, the parent, exits */ if (waitpid(pid, NULL, 0) == -1) {
+  /* wait on our child process the parent exits, else init will reap it.
+     we could also do other book keeping in the parent to use cgroups etc */ if (waitpid(pid, NULL, 0) == -1) {
     fprintf(stderr, "'waitpid' for pid [%d] failed (Reason: %s)\n", pid, strerror(errno));
     exit(EXIT_FAILURE);